BarisAlbayrakIEEE/StructuralAnalysis/README.md

-The type codes are assigned by the system plugin registration.
+The type codes are assigned by the plugin registration.

 ```
 # core/registry.py